yao-laboratory/MotifCluster/README.md

 ### Input:
-    sorted bed file
+    Sorted BED file
 * Example description:
-   * input requirement: should use the same one in step 1, and already in the input_files folder. result.csv and result_middle.csv produced by step1 in the step1's output folder.
+   * Input requirement: use the same sorted BED file from Step 1, which is already in the input_files folder. `result.csv` and `result_middle.csv` are produced by Step 1 and located in Step 1's output folder.
-   * Input parameter: '-weight_switch'; You can define which folder you want to put the output results in.
+   * Input parameter: `-weight_switch`.
+You can also specify the folder where the output results will be saved.
 ### Command example:
 ```
 python3 MotifCluster/MotifCluster.py  calculate_score -step1_folder example_output_step1_1 -input_bed human_chr12_origin.bed -input_result result.csv -input_middle result_middle.csv -weight_switch on -output_folder example_output_step1_1